scalacenter/bloop/docs/performance-guide.md

 Put your numbers into perspective when comparing, for example, the performance of no-op compilations, the time to warm up a hot compiler or the time to compile your whole build.
-If you mostly use your build tool for compiling, testing and running and Bloop is faster than the competition, then consider using it!
+Bloop can be faster at compiling, testing or running but if your developer workflow doesn't require any of those often, then maybe it's not a good fit for you.

 Remember, be aware you benchmark the same thing and check that build definitions are unchanged!